Jeremiah McCray: Burglary arrest, release, and Virginia murders

 In July 1957, McCray broke into a home in Freedom Township, Pennsylvania, stealing several watches and a constable's badge, which he then attempted to sell on the street.
 To his surprise, the homeowner, Roscoe Shindledecker, managed to track him down and arrest him.
 Soon afterwards, McCray, who falsely listed his age as 28, was charged with one count of burglary and one count of larceny.
-He would later be convicted of both and sentenced to a year in prison, but would be paroled in early January 1958 for unknown reasons.
+He was convicted of both and sentenced to a year in prison, but was paroled in early January 1958.

 On January 8 to 9, McCray was walking around Colonial Heights, Virginia, when he noticed a young man tending to a barn outside of his house.
 He went up and knocked on the front door, and when nobody answered, he broke into the house and attempted to hide in a wardrobe in one of the bedrooms.
 When he failed to do so, he armed himself with a knife and broke it open – at that time, 74-year-old Virginia Maclin Stevens entered the room and asked him what he was doing.
 After he replied that her elderly brother had supposedly sent him to get something, Stevens said that she would go and check in with him, causing McCray to stab her in the neck with the knife, severing her spinal cord.
-As she was still alive, he proceeded to stomp on her before proceeding to stab her several times in the head and body.
-After this, McCray quickly stormed out of the house and hitched a ride to Richmond and then to Fredericksburg, where he was later arrested for loitering.
+As she was still alive, he proceeded to stomp on her before stabbing her several times in the head and body.
+After this, McCray left the house and hitched a ride to Richmond and then to Fredericksburg, where he was later arrested for loitering.
 Although he was questioned as a suspect in the Stevens case, McCray would be cleared by investigators after he passed two polygraph tests, claiming that he had nothing to do with the murder.
 As a result, Stevens' son Walter was detained as the prime suspect, remaining in custody until January 22, when all charges against him were dropped.

 By the following month, McCray had moved into a house in Ladysmith, which was occupied by several other residents, among whom was a 20-year-old fellow laborer by the name of Rush Reager.
 On February 2, McCray talked with him about helping him rob and tie up 49-year-old Jeanette M. Griffin, a widow who lived a few houses away from them, to which Reager agreed.
 That same night, Reager went to the house, tied Griffin up in the kitchen, and then went back to tell McCray, who then traveled with him to the house.
 Once there, the two men took turns raping her before McCray ultimately beat Griffin to death with sticks of firewood.
 The pair then ransacked the house and left, with McCray stealing a pair of men's pants.
-He then returned to the house he was residing in, where he washed his bloodied pair of pants on the washbasin.
+He then returned to the house he was residing in, where he washed his bloodied pair of pants in the washbasin.